Blog Image

 Scalability Problems

-The complexity of AI applications made it difficult and prone to mistakes to manage dozens of different integrations.
+The complexity of AI applications made it hard and error-prone to manage dozens of different integrations across teams and environments.

 How MCP Works